 When you’re searching for work-at-home jobs, you need to take your time and research the job opportunity extensively!

 Scammers know they can make a quick and easy buck by preying on people’s vulnerabilities.
-What I mean by vulnerabilities, is when people are struggling to make ends meet, or they need to be at home for a new baby or elderly parent there is a sense of urgency and these scammers know this.
+What I mean by vulnerabilities is when people are struggling to make ends meet, or they need to be at home for a new baby or elderly parent, there is a sense of urgency, and these scammers know this.
 So they create their ads to appeal to these emotions.

 For these reasons, it’s more important than ever for you to educate yourself on what’s legit and what’s not.

-- Look for negative reviews.
+- Negative reviews.

 - Vague job descriptions.